Deborah Berebichez

 Taking Over Wall Street

 What does physics have to do with business and investments?
-Creating the mathematical models that will assist in the investment process for investments worth thousands and even millions of dollars, that’s what.
+Creating the mathematical models that will assess the risk of investments worth millions, that’s what.

-After graduating from Stanford University with a PhD in physics and completing two post-doctoral research positions, Debbie decided that she wanted a life outside of academia and research.
+After becoming the first Mexican woman to graduate from Stanford University with a physics PhD, and completing two post-doctoral research positions, Debbie decided that she wanted a life outside of academia and research.

 Inspiring Students: The “Oprah” of Science